A society in which everyone has access to the educational, social and life-enriching benefits of the creative arts.

 Our focus on sustainability

-Equality, diversity and inclusion have been cornerstones of the charity since 2003, with two of our six values (Valuing the Individual and Integrity) reflecting this.
+Diversity, equity and inclusion have been cornerstones of the charity since 2003, with two of our six values (Valuing the Individual and Integrity) reflecting this.
 Following detailed research and consultation we executed an ethnic diversity action plan in 2020 with measurable targets and actions to increase representation across the charity.
-The plan will be extended to include other protected characteristics during 2022.
+The plan will be extended to include other protected characteristics during 2023.
 Our ambition is to be recognised as a beacon of excellence in the areas of equality, diversity and inclusion by 2026.